ChuksJoshuaa/Hotel_Management_System_Django/README.md

 - [FontAwesome](https://fontawesome.com/) -  Font Awesome is designed to be used with inline elements (we like the <i> tag for brevity, but using a <span> is more semantically correct).

-- [PgAdmin](https://www.pgadmin.org/) - Open Source administration and development platform for PostgreSQL
+- [PgAdmin](https://www.pgadmin.org/) - Open Source administration and development platform for PostgreSQL.

 ## Deployed With